 For examples of Federal Aid Programs, click Federal Assistance in the United States.
 For a trustworthy source of information on domestic assistance in the United States, including a list of Federal Assistance Programs, see Catalog of Federal Domestic Assistance.

 The federal government offers aid through benefit programs that serve a variety of important purposes.
 These include job training, nutritional assistance, education, health care and other needs.
-These are not technically called grants, though some people may want you to think so so you'll pay for their help.
+These are not grants, though some people may want you to think so so you'll pay for their help.
 It should be free to find federal aid.

-Fortunately, the government has made it easier for individuals by providing a website where you can enter a confidential set of questions online.
+Fortunately, our government has made it easier for individuals by providing a website where you can enter a confidential set of questions online.
 Your answers wll automatically give you a list of benefits tailored for your specific needs.
 Although you cannot apply for the benefits online, you can click “Next Steps” and learn what you need to do to apply.

 Always be sure to get your information from trusted sources such as the sites detailed here.
 Beware of callers who claim to offer you free money of any sort, and check out our article on Free Money Phone Call Scams so you know how to defend against getting ripped off.

 Go to the Benefits.gov website - the official benefits website of the United States Government - and click on Start Here in order to complete your confidential questionnaire.
 If you are looking for information in a particular area, you can click on “Benefits” instead.
-If you are a widow with children, see Grants For Widows With Children.

 If you are looking for money for college, check out our page on Pell Grants